DanmarksAdresser/dawa-autocomplete2/README.md

 </div>
 ```

-The DIV element is used to ensure that the input field and the suggestions has the same width.
+The DIV element is used to ensure that the input field and the suggestions have the same width.
 Add the following
-CSS rules to the page in order to ensure that the suggestions is rendered correctly:
+CSS rules to the page in order to ensure that the suggestions are rendered correctly:

 ```css
 .autocomplete-container {